LAWS6825 - Introduction to Australian Business Tax

 This unit introduces the basic elements of Australia's income tax (including fringe benefits tax and capital gains tax), with an emphasis on their impact on businesses, whether conducted directly or via a partnership, trust or company.

-Participants are expected to be primarily drawn from two groups:
+Participants are primarily from two groups:

-- foreign students who have studied their own domestic tax system and now wish to acquire a detailed knowledge of the operation of the Australian tax system; and
+- foreign students who have studied their own domestic tax system and now wish to acquire a detailed knowledge of the operation of the Australian tax system;

 - Australian graduates in law, commerce, accounting, or other disciplines, who have not previously studied income tax.